Art You Can't Missat San Francisco International Airport

 Six Must-See Light Art Works Featured in Illuminate SF

 Hours and availability depend on airport and airline operations.
-Artwork located beyond security checkpoints can be seen by ticketed passengers in these boarding areas.
+Ticketed passengers can see artwork located beyond security checkpoints in these boarding areas.
 View the SFO art collection online and download the multi-page PDF with art map to learn more about the artworks, and the artist who made them.

 Expanding the Definition of What a Museum Can Be

-Artists are drawn to the vast, diverse audience that the airport attracts; 50 million passengers pass through SFO annually, while San Francisco Museum of Modern Art welcomes an average of about 700,000 visitors a year.
+Artists are drawn to the vast, diverse audience that the airport attracts; 50 million passengers pass through SFO annually.

 Don’t Miss SFO’s Stunning “Glass Waterfall”

-Completed in May 2015, the new SFO Traffic Control Tower ascends 221 feet skyward in a graceful flare.
-The control tower's west face features an LED-backlit glass waterfall that stretches 147’ in the air – reflecting sunlight during the day and glowing with interior lighting at night, the colors of which can be changed to celebrate important events.
+Completed in May 2015, the new SFO Traffic Control Tower ascends 221 feet in a graceful flare.
+The control tower's west face features an LED-backlit glass waterfall that stretches 147 feet in the air, reflecting sunlight during the day and glowing with interior lighting at night, the colors of which can be changed to celebrate important events.